mRally2/The-Run-Tools-Research/README.md

    <ul>
       <li>Full Frosty Editor and Mod Manager support for The Run</li>
       <li>Disable all vehicle assists only for the player for a more pleasant driving experience.
 It crashes the game if AI has no assists during gameplay</li>
-      <li>Design an algorithm to force VisEnvs if a level has been instanced more than once.
+      <li>Design an algorithm to force VisEnvs from other levels if an event has been restarted once or more in a row.
 Ideal for bringing variety to multiplayer</li>
       <li>Replace low quality texture assets with higher quality ones</li>
       <li>Add events that take place in the same Game.Level as SubLevels to avoid loading screens</li>
       <li>Replace the background images and videos with higher quality versions</li>